Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 - Finds distant frames with similar features
 - Enables "teleportation" of information across time
 - Reduces partial observability by leveraging pattern recurrence
-- **POMDP role**: Belief shortcut—if I've seen this before, I know what comes next
+- **POMDP role**: Belief shortcut, if I've seen this before, I know what comes next

 ### 8.4 How Wormhole Reduces Partial Observability

-This is crucial.
+This is important.
 Wormhole attention partially **defeats** the partial observability:

 ```
 Without wormhole: